prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/21_my-dharma.md

 *Advaita Vedānta bhāṣya* — This śloka affirms that citākāśa (the space of pure awareness) allows for movement or transformation (gatiḥ), yet all change is bound in unity (ekarūpiṇī).
 Even when multiplicity appears (dvayor-varga-samāyogaḥ), its measure remains one (eka eva).
 Thus, change does not alter the substratum; there is no true increase or decrease (na hrāso na ca vṛddhiḥ).
 The vow of steadiness (sthiraṃ vratam) reflects the Advaitic principle that Brahman remains unaffected by phenomena.
 All evolution, experience, and interaction occur within the changeless background of non-duality, preserving the eternal one.

 *Quantum Mechanics commentary* — Here, the verse reflects the axiom of unitary evolution.
-A quantum state evolves in time via a unitary operator U(t), ensuring that the norm (total probability) is conserved: ⟨ψ(t)|ψ(t)⟩ = 1.
+A quantum state evolves in time via a unitary operator $U(t)$, ensuring that the norm (total probability) is conserved: $⟨ψ(t)|ψ(t)⟩ = 1$.
 This is the meaning of "no decrease, no increase"; probability amplitudes redistribute, but the total remains constant.
 The superposition of two classes (dvayor-varga) does not yield a larger or smaller measure but still one normalized state.
 Thus, the śloka parallels the fundamental axiom: quantum evolution is linear and unitary, preserving the inner unity of the state space.
 In this way, both science and Advaita uphold that beneath all change, the stability of the whole remains inviolable.

 **श्लोक ५ — शिवशक्तिस्वरूपम्**